Saturday, January 31, 2009

 It's not something you want to get into with limited funds.
 So how does one just starting out get traffic to their site without spending a fortune on advertising?

+This article is going to go over a few ways that are quite effective and cost very little.
 At the top of the list is article writing and marketing.
 Not only is this cheap, it's actually something you can do for free.
 The only cost is the time spent in writing the articles themselves.
 The process is quite simple.
 You write an article for whatever niche you're involved in and submit it to article directories in order to get listed in the search engines.
 Of course you will also get traffic directly from people going to the article directories themselves.

+The best directory for submission is Ezine Articles, but there are many more to choose from.
 Another great way to get traffic to your site without spending a lot of money is putting up a blog with content.
 The process is very simple for affiliate marketers.

 First, you setup the blog with content.
 Part of that content should be a review of the product that you're promoting.
 Most product creators will be more than happy to give you a preview copy if you tell them that you're interested in promoting their product.